The 2021 submission deadline has passed for this opportunity.

 Project reporting expectations for awardees

 Awardees will communicate any project developments, challenges and/or achievements — such as evidence of positive changes for the community or in relevant public policy, publications, external grant applications, invention disclosures, patents or patent applications, conference presentations, creative work, press releases, licenses, etc. — to firstname.lastname@example.org as soon as possible, and for up to three years beyond the initial funding period, so that they can be disseminated through KU Research and KU News.
-Any publications (or other “products”) arising from this request for proposals must acknowledge that it was "Made possible through support from the KU Racial Equity Research & Creative Activity Fund."
+Any publications (or other “products”) arising from this request for proposals should acknowledge that it was "Made possible through support from the KU Racial Equity Research, Scholarship & Creative Activity Fund."